 - Philosophy of Physics

-I also have teaching interests in environmental ethics, among other topics.
+I also have serious teaching interests in environmental ethics, among other topics.

 Here are some links relevant to our very active philphysics